 An “X waiver” refers to the Drug Addiction Treatment Act (DATA 2000) “waiver” legislation that authorized the outpatient use of buprenorphine for the treatment of opioid use disorder.

 Any clinician can administer buprenorphine to a patient with opioid withdrawal symptoms in the hospital.
-However, in order to write prescriptions for buprenorphine clinicians must have an X Waiver.
-Having a prescription for buprenorphine to leave the hospital with can be a critical linkage step for a patient to successfully continue in their recovery.
+However, in order to write prescriptions for buprenorphine, clinicians must have an X Waiver.
+The X waiver previously required an 8 hour (physician) or 24 hour (APP) training prior to applying for the waiver.
+This has changed and the training certificate is no longer required.
+However, clinicians still need to apply for their waiver.
+See below for instructions.

-Physicians, Nurse Practitioners (NPs), Physician Assistants (PAs), Clinical Nurse Specialists (CNSs), Certified Registered Nurse Anesthetist (CRNAs), and Certified Nurse-Midwifes (CNMs) can pursue this free online training.
+Physicians, Nurse Practitioners (NPs), Physician Assistants (PAs), Clinical Nurse Specialists (CNSs), Certified Registered Nurse Anesthetist (CRNAs), and Certified Nurse-Midwifes (CNMs) can all obtain the waiver without completing the training.
+However, the FREE training is still available online.
 See here for more details.

-Fill out the Buprenorphine Waiver Notification of Intent (NOI) form through Substance Abuse and Mental Health Services Administration (SAMHSA).
-You will need to upload your training certificate from step 1.
+Fill out the Buprenorphine Waiver Notification of Intent (NOI) form from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+INSTEAD of uploading your training certificate from step 1 which is no longer mandatory, when the system asks for your Certification Qualification Criteria, check “Other” and write in “Practice Guidelines.”

-These waiver applications are forwarded to the DEA, which assigns the physician a special designation.
-DEA regulations require this prefix “X”number to be included on all buprenorphine prescriptions for opioid use disorder treatment, and precede the clinician’s regular DEA registration number.
+These waiver applications are forwarded to the DEA, which assigns you a special designation.
+DEA regulations require this prefix “X” number to be included on all buprenorphine prescriptions for opioid use disorder treatment and precedes your regular DEA registration number.

-It may take a few days for your application to be verified in the SAMHSA website.
+It may take up to 45 days for your application to be verified on the SAMHSA website.
 You can check your status here.

 EPrescribing Narcotic Addiction Medication w/ the Narcotic Addiction DEA number or X-waiver.